Polypropylene: Repairing

-Many objects are made with polypropylene precisely because it is resilient and resistant to most solvents and glues.
-Also, there are very few glues available specifically for gluing PP. However, solid PP objects not subject to undue flexing can be satisfactorily joined with a two-part epoxy glue or using hot-glue guns.
-Preparation is important and it is often helpful to roughen the surface with a file, emery paper or other abrasive material to provide better anchorage for the glue.
-Also it is recommended to clean with mineral spirits or similar alcohol prior to gluing to remove any oils or other contamination.
-Some experimentation may be required.
-There are also some industrial glues available for PP, but these can be difficult to find, especially in a retail store.
+PP objects can be joined with a two-part epoxy glue or using hot-glue guns.

 PP can be melted using a speed tip welding technique.
 With speed welding, the plastic welder, similar to a soldering iron in appearance and wattage, is fitted with a feed tube for the plastic weld rod.
 The speed tip heats the rod and the substrate, while at the same time it presses the molten weld rod into position.
 A bead of softened plastic is laid into the joint and the parts and weld rod fuse.
 With polypropylene, the melted welding rod must be "mixed" with the semi-melted base material being fabricated or repaired.
 A speed tip "gun" is essentially a soldering iron with a broad, flat tip that can be used to melt the weld joint and filler material to create a bond.

 Health concerns

-The advocacy organization Environmental Working Group classifies PP as of low to moderate hazard.

 PP is dope-dyed; no water is used in its dyeing, in contrast with cotton.

-In 2020 researchers reported that polypropylene infant feeding bottles with contemporary preparation procedures were found to cause microplastics exposure to infants ranging from 14,600 to 4,550,000 particles per capita per day in 48 regions.
-Microplastics release is higher with warmer liquids and similar with other polypropylene products such as lunchboxes.
+Polypropylene was the most common microplastic fiber found in the olfactory bulbs in 8 of 15 deceased individuals in a study.